 fifth book of poetry is Nothing Between Us, a novel in prose poems that was runner-up for the Del Sol Prize and was published by Del Sol Press in 2009.
 Her third chapbook, Things of the Weather, was also published in 2009, by Pudding House Press.
 Her poems and translations have appeared in many magazines, including Poetry, Georgia Review, Southern Review, and Gettysburg Review.
 She has received NEA and Rockefeller fellowships, and is Poet-in-Residence and a professor of English at the University of Texas at San Antonio, where she has taught since 1982.

-has lived in Houston since 1994.
-His poetry has appeared in three anthologies—TimeSlice, The Weight of Addition, and Lineup—and in journals such as Bat City Review, Measure, and Illya‟s Honey.
-Barnes is also a playwright.
-He works at Rice University.
+poetry has appeared in four anthologies—TimeSlice, The Weight of Addition, Improbable Worlds and Lineup—and in journals such as Bat City Review, Measure, and Illya’s Honey.
+He is also a playwright and lives in Houston, Texas.

 was born in Gainesville, Texas, before her father served as a surgeon during World War II.
 She was a media coordinator at Newman School in New Orleans during the tumultuous years of school integration.
 A novella, The Wind, and a book of poetry, Handmade Paper, were published with New Rivers Press.
 Her poetry has appeared in many periodicals, e.g., Future Cycle, Earth's Daughters, Revival (Limerick, Ireland), The Shop (County Cork), American Poetry Journal, Great River Review, Pleiades, and Commonweal.
 Her awards include a Loft-McKnight Award of Distinction in poetry and a Lake Superior Contemporary Writers Award for a short story.